 “Yesterday a baby was born here in the château on the slope with its long flat front two stories high and its circular towers at either end.
 They say the birth took place in a chamber of the western turret that commands the valley and faces the violet rim of mountains on the horizon.
 The child’s name is Marie Joseph Paul Yves Roche Gilbert du Motier. … [I]t seems the midwife who delivered him yesterday was none other than du Coudray.
 She is a celebrity in Auvergne and must have been summoned all the way from Clermont, fifteen leagues northwest of here, because of her great reputation.
 Despite complications, she brought the child safely into the world.
 She has not stayed to preside at the baptism; no doubt the pressing business of her teaching called her back to the big city.
 But her niece will one day declare that du Coudray saved this baby’s life.
 Had she not done so, he would not have grown up to become the marquis de Lafayette.”

-Coudray died on 17 April 1794 in Bordeaux, a year after Louis XVI and his wife, Marie Antoinette, were executed.
+Coudray died on 17 April 1794 in Bordeaux, a year after Louis XVI and Marie Antoinette were executed.
 For many people, Coudray’s death seemed to be a mystery.
 She died during the Reign of Terror, a period when France was purging itself of its enemies and protecting itself from foreign invaders.
-Certain scholars maintain that Coudray was secretly executed because Louis XV and Louis XVI had endorsed her and that her death occurred during the night so as to prevent any trouble with those who might have supported her.
+Certain scholars maintain that the pioneering French midwife was secretly executed because Louis XV and Louis XVI had endorsed her and that her death occurred during the night so as to prevent any trouble with those who might have supported her.
 Other scholars argue that she died of old age, being 82 years old at the time of her death.

 *Englishman William Smellie, is often credited as having been the first to create such a “machine,” but, in fact, the French Academy of Surgeons approved Coudray’s model in 1758, well before Smellie’s appeared.